History of Coast Survey

 1807: President Thomas Jefferson establishes Survey of the Coast.
 An Act of February 10, 1807, provides for the systematic coastal survey under the Department of the Treasury.
 Jefferson selects Ferdinand Rudolph Hassler's proposal for a trigonometric survey.
 However, Hassler's plan requires very sophisticated scientific instruments not available in the United States, and the start of work is delayed.

 1811: Hassler leaves for England in 1811 to oversee the design and manufacture of the needed instruments.
-Hostilities break out, however, and he remains in England throughout the War of 1812.
+However, hostilities break out and he remains in England throughout the War of 1812.
 He does not return to the U.S. until after peace is negotiated in 1815.
-(See a University of Virginia biographic sketch for more information.)

 1816: A formal agreement is reached between the United States government and Hassler.
 He begins a survey of New York Harbor; actual fieldwork starts in the early months of 1817.